JetBrains/tracy/ai-dev-kit-plugin/README.md

 ### 💡 Manual Tracing (Without the Plugin)

-You don't need to use the compiler plugin to enable tracing — you can manually wrap your functions with the `withTrace` or `withTraceSuspended` functions from `ai-dev-kit-core`.
+You don't need to use the compiler plugin to enable tracing — you can manually wrap your functions with the `withTrace` or `withTraceSuspended` functions from `ai-dev-kit-tracing`.

 This gives you full control and can be useful in cases where:
 - You can't (or don't want to) apply the Kotlin compiler plugin.